tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 However, we may find we need to set `frame_size` to a few common dimensions in multiple tests or that manually entering in the `framze_size` can be error prone.
 This could be a case where we consider defining some traits.

+The syntax for creating a trait is similar to creating a factory.
+We have a `trait` block that we use to name our trait and within the trait we use the same syntax to set values for our attributes.
+Below, we've defined traits that represent common sensor types, specifically, their frame sizes.

 ```ruby
 factory :camera do
   trait :full_frame do